 Morris Family Services’ commitment to our families does not end with the funeral.

-Dr. Jonathan Eric Carroll is the Pastoral Counselor-in-Residence for Morris Family Services, where he offers Grief Counseling and facilitates The Good Grief Group, a monthly group counseling opportunity open to anyone who is living with grief and who desires to grow in and through the experience of it.
+Dr. Jonathan Eric Carroll is the Pastoral Counselor-in-Residence for Morris Family Services, where he offers Grief Counseling and facilitates The Good Grief Group, a monthly group counseling opportunity on the fourth Tuesday of every month is open to anyone who is living with grief and who desires to grow in and through the experience of it.

 He is also the founder and lead therapist at The Clinic @ The Montgomery, a counseling center located in downtown Owensboro, Kentucky.